pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

 <h2>Background compatibility</h2>

-Also another thing that should be noted is that we use remoteMessage.getData() to access the values of the received notification.
+Also another thing that should be noted is that we use <mark>remoteMessage.getData()</mark> to access the values of the received notification.
 Now, there are two types of Firebase notifications - There are data messages and notification messages.

-Data messages are handled here in onMessageReceived whether the app is in the foreground or background.
+Data messages are handled here in <mark>onMessageReceived</mark> whether the app is in the foreground or background.
 Whereas notification messages are received only when the app is in foreground.
 Which would make them pretty useless in a way, or at least rather boring, don't you think?

 For an unified notifications system, we use messages that have <b>only data</b> payload.